luciessrn/luciessrn/README.md

 - 💬 Ask me about all what you want I dont bite :p..
 I mean.. yeah.. no.. its safe don't worry lmao :p
 - 📫 How to reach me: In reach me? :((...
 - 😄 Pronouns: miaou pronouns
-- ⚡ Fun fact: I can be professionnal when I have to of course -_- -->
+- ⚡ Fun fact: I can be professionnal when I have to, of course -_- -->